clsandoval/macromap/macromaps-backend/README.md

 # MacroMaps Backend Server 🗺️

-A Flask-based backend server for the MacroMaps application that provides restaurant discovery and menu analysis capabilities with nutritional information.
+A Flask-based backend server for the MacroMaps application that provides restaurant discovery and comprehensive menu analysis capabilities with AI-powered nutritional information extraction.

 ## 🚀 Features